Preparing To Learn A Piece For Guitar

 Classical/Notational Evaluation

 Tablature evaluation is very difficult for a beginning or intermediate guitarist.
-However, due to the nature of notational standards in classical music, evaluating for classical/fingerstyle guitar is actually more clear-cut.
+However, due to the nature of notational standards in classical music, evaluating for classical/fingerstyle guitar is more clear-cut.

 First, look at the rhythm and tempo of the piece.
 Is the time signature unusual?
 Are there any measures or phrases that look unusually complicated from a rhythm perspective?
 Can you figure out these passages rhythmically in a short amount of time?
 When considering the tempo, are there any passages that look like they would be difficult when played up to tempo?